 What happens next?

-After the engagement comes to an end on Wednesday 8 March 2023, all of the feedback people have provided will be independently analysed and evaluated.
+Now the engagement has come to an end, all of the feedback people have provided will be independently analysed and evaluated.
 A report of findings will then be produced and presented to the Integrated Care Board during a public meeting.

 The report will be carefully considered to inform any decisions that the ICB make.